twixy123/json-placeholder-on-nuxt/README.md

 # install dependencies
 $ yarn install

+# than go to https://github.com/twixy123/json-placeholder-proxy (simple proxy server :) )
+# clone this repo
+# serve with
+$ yarn install
+# server will work at localhost:3001
+$ yarn dev

 # serve with hot reload at localhost:3000
 $ yarn dev

+# !!!!! or you may write this ( with json-server )
+$ yarn serve
+# server will work at localhost:3001

 # build for production and launch server
 $ yarn build